Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/specs/scope.md

 for actual processing.

 ### Cryptocore
-“The CryptoCore is Shimmer hardware designed for applications that need fast, dedicated proof of work and a secure memory.
-The device consists of an Shimmer CryptoCore FPGA (ICCFPGA) module and a development board that doubles as a Raspberry Pi HAT, making it perfect for standalone applications and/or quick prototyping.“
+“The CryptoCore is IOTA hardware designed for applications that need fast, dedicated proof of work and a secure memory.
+The device consists of an IOTA CryptoCore FPGA (ICCFPGA) module and a development board that doubles as a Raspberry Pi HAT, making it perfect for standalone applications and/or quick prototyping.“

 ### WeChat MiniPrograms